plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

    provided that `M` reduces to `M′`.

-* Rule `β-#`: When field access is applied to a record, and if the label is at position `j` in the vector of field names, then result is the term at position `j` in the field initializers.
+* Rule `β-#`: When field access is applied to a record, and if the label `l` is at position `j` in the vector of field names, then result is the term at position `j` in the field initializers.

 ## Canonical Forms

 As in the [Properties]({{ site.baseurl }}/Properties/) chapter, we define a `Canonical V ⦂ A` relation that characterizes the well-typed values.
-The presence of subtyping and the subsumption rule impacts its definition because we must allow the type of the value `V` to be a subtype of `A`.
+The presence of the subsumption rule impacts its definition because we must allow the type of the value `V` to be a subtype of `A`.
 ```
-infix  4 Canonical_⦂_

 data Canonical_⦂_ : Term → Type → Set where

   C-ƛ : ∀ {N A B C D}